ajkou/FAER_Study/README.md

-OLS construction
+Linear Model Full
-This is probably how these results would be presented econometrically.
-Calculations are basically the same as ANOVA AssessmentTime1 and AssessmentTime2 are constructs for the 3 levels of Time0/Time1/Time2
+AssessmentTime1 and AssessmentTime2 are lm constructs for the 3 levels of Time0/Time1/Time2

-Linear regression Full Model

     Call:
     lm(formula = data$Total ~ Rater + AssessmentTime)